-If you enjoy watching birds and have a smart phone, there are some wonderful apps that will enrich your birding.
-Whether you want to figure out where to find interesting birds in the area, or if you want a field guide in your pocket so you can figure out what that bird is in front of you, or even if you just want to keep a log of what birds you’ve seen, there are apps that will make things easy for you.
+If you enjoy watching birds and have a smart phone, there are wonderful apps that will enrich your birding.
+They can help you figure out where to find interesting birds in the area.
+Or they can be a field guide in your pocket so you can figure out what that bird is in front of you.
+Even if you just want to keep a log of birds you’ve seen, there are apps to make it easy.
 The wealth of birding resources that you can fit in your pocket is amazing.
-These are the four apps that I use every week.
+These are the four apps I use every week.

-Note: I have not tried every birding app that is available.
-To date, I’ve tried six.
-These are the four that I personally have found to be the most useful.
-Some are free, some offer a free lite version and others must be purchased outright or via a subscription.
+Note: I have not tried every available birding app To date, I’ve tried six.
+These are the four that I personally have found most useful.
+Some are free and some offer a free lite version.
+Others must be purchased outright or via a subscription.
 I’m using these on an iPhone.
 Most also have Android versions and may offer other versions as well.
 (Check their websites for version options.)

 eBird Mobile is a free app from the folks at The Cornell Lab of Ornithology.
-Its purpose is to help you keep track of the birds you see, both for your own records and as part of the lab’s citizen science projects.
+Its purpose is to help you log birds you see, both for your own records and as part of the lab’s citizen science projects.
 To use it, you’ll need an eBird account (also free) which you link to the eBird app.

 eBird keeps track of what species you see and when and where you see them.
-It lets you keep lists of birds you’ve seen this month or this year or for your life list and can break those lists down by county, state/province, country or region of the world.
-You don’t have to use the eBird app to enter your checklists, (they can be entered on the eBird website), but the app makes it portable.
+It lets you keep lists of birds you’ve seen this month or this year or for your life list.
+You can break these lists down by county, state/province, country or region of the world.
+You don’t have to use the eBird app to enter checklists, (they can be entered on the eBird website), but the app makes it portable.

-When you want to log birds that you see, you open the eBird app and select a location.
-You can pick from a recent location, from a map, from an eBird Hotspot or one of your personal locations.
+When you want to log birds that you see, you open the eBird app.
+Select a location.
+Pick a recent location or from a map, from an eBird Hotspot or one of your personal locations.
 If you don’t have good internet access, you can also create an offline checklist.
-Then you give it a start date and time (which defaults to the current date and time) and then you can begin entering birds.
+Give it a start date and time (which defaults to the current date and time.)
+Then begin entering birds as you see them.

 The app presents you with a list of likely birds in your area.
 (You could also view all birds or birds you’ve already checked on this checklist.)
-To add a bird to the current checklist, you click on the species name and enter the number of individual birds of that species you see and any comments you’d like to make.
-To go quickly to a bird on the list, you can enter the first few letters in the search box.
+To add a bird to the current checklist, you click on the species name and enter the number of individual birds of that species you see.
+You can also add comments.
+To go quickly to a bird on the list, enter the first few letters in the search box.

 When you are done birding in that location, you click on Review and Submit.
 This lets you look over the list so you can check that you didn’t miss anything.
 Then you answer a few quick questions about your birding session: whether the checklist is complete and includes all the birds you identified, whether you were traveling, stationary or if it was an incidental observation, how many people were in your birding group, how long you were birding, distance traveled and any comments you’d like to add.
 Then you submit it.

-Now your list goes to eBird.
-You can review checklists submitted through the app but you can’t edit them within it.
-You can use a browser on your computer or phone to sign onto your eBird account to look over your sightings, edit checklists or explore other people’s sightings.
+The app sends your list to eBird.
+You can review checklists submitted through the app and can now edit within it.
+Alternately, use a browser on your computer or phone to sign onto your eBird account to look over your sightings, edit checklists or explore other people’s sightings.

 eBird Mobile App Website: http://help.ebird.org/customer/portal/articles/1848031-ebird-mobile-apps-overview